google-github-actions/upload-cloud-storage/README.md

     concurrency: 10
     ```

+-   `process_gcloudignore` - (Optional) Process a `.gcloudignore` file present
+    in the top-level of the repository.
+If true, the file is parsed and any
+    filepaths that match are not uploaded to the storage bucket.
+Defaults to
+    true.

+    ```yaml
+    process_gcloudignore: true
+    ```

 - `credentials`:  (**Deprecated**) This input is deprecated.
 See [auth
   section](#via-google-github-actionsauth) for more details.
 [Google Service
   Account JSON][sa] credentials as JSON or base64 encoded string, typically